sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/docs/index.md

 The [Getting Started Page] outlines library installation and the general use of the qwiic OLED library.

-Detailed examples are included as part of the library installation proces and available in the Arduino IDE `File > Examples >` menu.
+Detailed examples are included as part of the library installation process and available in the Arduino IDE `File > Examples >` menu.

-A complete listing of the qwiic OLED library API is avialable on the [API Page].
+A complete listing of the qwiic OLED library API is available on the [API Page].

 [Getting Started Page]: using.md
 [API Page]: api_ref.md